 I observed the nest from 7:30 am to 8:20 am from a distance of about 15 metres.
 On several occasions during this time three different adult individuals brought food to the nest.
 On these occasions all three birds would arrive at the nest at the same time and would 'line up' to feed the nestlings.
-The nestlings were fed by the first individual, then about ten seconds later by the second individual.
+The nestlings were fed by the first individual, then about ten seconds later by the second individual, then another ten seconds after that by the third individual.
 After feeding, each bird would fly from the nest but would remain within a radius of several metres of the nest.
 Hence there was no doubt that three different individuals were bringing food to the nest.
 On one occasion it was clear that there was a fourth bird feeding the nestlings, as four birds carrying food were at the nest site at the same time.